wpaccessibility/settings-api-enhanced/README.md

 To test the new layout and markup, visit the Settings > General page in the admin.
 This is the only page that is currently modified for testing.

 (The new layout is not actually implemented yet.
-The plugin uses new accessible markup and CSS classes, but the styles for these classes currently replicate the existing Core layout, to provide a backward-compatible base to iterate from.)
+The plugin uses new accessible markup and CSS classes, but the styles for these classes currently replicate the existing Core layout, to provide a backward-compatible base to iterate from.
+Furthermore the layout appears broken at the moment, since fieldset styled as tables are buggy.
+We do not need to fix that though, since we are going to move away from that layout anyway.)

 ### Testing the enhanced Settings API